mgolafshar/clinical-dashboards/README.md

 - Download R from [here](https://cloud.r-project.org/).

 We will also need RStudio, a graphical interface to R.
-- Download the free version of RStudio [here](https://rstudio.com/products/rstudio/download/#download).
+- Download the free version of RStudio from [here](https://rstudio.com/products/rstudio/download/#download).
+You will want to make sure you are familiar with the RStudio environment before getting started.
+Some really nice introductions to the RStudio environment can be found [here](https://moderndive.netlify.app/1-1-r-rstudio.html) and [here](https://datacarpentry.org/genomics-r-intro/01-introduction/index.html).

 ## Flexdashboard structure
-The anatomy of a dashboard built with the Flexdashboard package contains four basic elements;
+A dashboard built with flexdashboard contains four basic elements.
 1) the YAML - (blueprint for how the file is rendered)
 2) RMarkdown - (text and structure)
 3) Code - (all the stuff you want to put in your dashboard)